6 Reasons Your Dog Licks Pee & What to Do About It

 4. Cushing’s Syndrome

 Cushing’s syndrome is quite rare in dogs.
-However, it does occur and can be tied to a canine licking up their urine.
+However, it does occur and can be tied to a canine licking up its urine.
 The first two symptoms that usually appear are increased thirst and frequent urination.
 Dogs that have to go more frequently may be more likely to have accidents in the house.
 Because they are thirsty more often, they may be more inclined to lick their pee as well.

 If your dog suddenly starts peeing around the house and has increased thirst, they likely have some disease.
 For this reason, you should consider visiting a vet and having them checked out.
 Like urinating around the house and licking it up, sudden behavioral changes are common signs that something is wrong.